 LoRaWAN in Munich

 Determining LoRaWAN in Munich is easy.
 There is no public LoRaWAN in Munich right now and therefore no coverage for our Terrier, German Shepherd or the ladies handbag.
-However, the LoRaWAN of the public utilities is mentioned for completeness, which has announced 10 LoRaWAN gateways.
-In addition to mentioned to launch a public LoRaWAN.
+However, the LoRaWAN of public utilities is mentioned for completeness, which has announced 10 LoRaWAN gateways.
+In addition there is the intention to to launch a public LoRaWAN.
 (Gust, 2018).